HISTORICAL FICTION IN FILM HOMEWORK PROJECT

 Therefore, TWM recommends that every social studies course include a component of four films per semester to be watched by students at home or at occasional after-school viewing sessions held by the teacher.
 For the movies watched at home, students would be required to choose films from an approved list.
 After watching the films, students would answer the ten questions from TWM's Film Study Worksheet for Social Studies Classes for a Work of Historical Fiction.
 The Worksheet emphasizes that historical fiction is a story using the devices of fiction, including a protagonist, an antagonist, a conflict, a resolution and characters with various personality traits.
 It then directs students to compare the film to the historical record and to evaluate the movie as a source for historical information.

-Subscribers can access the TWM's Historical Fiction in Film Project in word processing format that can be easily printed and distributed to students.
+TWM Users can access TWM's Historical Fiction in Film Project in word processing format that can be easily printed and distributed to students.
 The document is designed to be modified by teachers to be suitable for their classes.
 The project also includes a contract for parents and students to sign.
 Use of the contract is optional.

 TWM suggests that students review all of the questions on the Worksheet before they watch the film and that they take notes during several three to five minute breaks during the movie.

 And don't forget about novels!
 It's good for history students to read historical fiction.
 Try requiring students to read one or two novels of historical fiction per semester, perhaps coordinating with their ELA teachers.
 The prompts in TWM's Historical Fiction in Film Project can easily be modified to refer to a novel, rather than a movie or film.

 This section revised August 7, 2012.
 Written by James Frieden, TWM, and inspired by a project contributed by Suzanne Paulazzo, Social Studies Teacher, Leland High School, San Jose, Ca.